philipphager/sigir-cmip/README.md

 1. Make sure you activate your environment
 2. Log into Weights & Biases before your first run: `wandb login`
+3. Add your wandb entity and project name inside `config/config.yaml`

+### 5. Visualizations

+All code for plotting is in the `notebooks/` directory.
+The code requires the results to be logged to Weights & Biases (Section 4).

+1. Make sure you activate your environment
+2. Start a jupyterlab server: `python -m jupyterlab`
+3. Add wandb parameters in notebook header and run all cells

 ## Reference
 ```